bison92/ICrud/README.md

     }
 }
 ```
->We also need to create a Factory class for your context that Implements IDBFactory
+>We also need to create a Factory class for our context that Implements IDBFactory

 _DBFactory.cs_
 ```